Mikejo5000/vsts-docs-pr/docs/boards/backlogs/overview.md

 ## Try this next

-Take these tools for a test run by [signing up for a free VSTS organization](../../organizations/accounts/create-organization-msa-or-work-student.md).
-From there, you're ready to [create your backlog](create-your-backlog.md).
+Take these tools for a test run by [signing up for free](../get-started/index.md).

 Once you've started tracking work, you'll want to monitor and track progress, identify trends, and share your plans.
 See [Charts, dashboards, and widgets](../../report/overview.md).